 No one is deserving of harassment because of their clothing choices, but it is naive to assume that clothes are not sometimes chosen with the direct expectation of attracting attention.
 The truth, and one I almost never see mentioned, is that teenagers (boys and girls) often dress expressly for the purpose of provoking…their parents, their peers, the boy or girl they have a raging crush on, the bag checker at the supermarket and the gal who works in the gas station.
 How do I know?
 I did it myself.

 Clothing choice is the teenage equivalent of a peacock spreading its wings to attract attention.
 How to respond to it needs to be addressed more than pretending it doesn’t exist.
 If you throw a sheet over a peacock’s wings it’s not going to stop looking for a mate.

 Are certain clothes distracting?
 Most definitely.
 Are they distracting enough that a student won’t remember sine is opposite over hypotenuse?
-Probably, though I’d argue cell phones and computers are more of a distraction in the classroom than a tight tee.
+Maybe, though I’d argue cell phones and computers are more of a distraction in the classroom than a tight tee.
 But I would be missing the point, because this is not about distraction.
 Not all of it.

 No dress code is going to make up for educating our children about sex and consent.
 All this twaddle about distraction is nothing more than a thin veneer of hypocrisy disguised as concern.
 The truth is far more complicated than banning a stray bra strap.
 And in order to understand it, we need to look at how we are raising…and failing…our children.